bloomfieldj/tips/lhl-web-on-windows.md

 ## Head back to Compass to connect your GitHub account!

-## To prevent symlink issues when installing node packages
+## To prevent symlink issues when installing packages with mpm
 Always run Windows Terminal as Administrator